Black Speech Translator

 Tolkien designed the mordor language to sound deliberately harsh and oppressive, a stark contrast to the flowing beauty of Quenya and Sindarin.
 The full One Ring inscription is the longest known Black Speech text, and Tolkien only ever wrote a handful of additional words and phrases in the language across all his published works.

-How to Use This Black Speech Translator
+How to Use the Black Speech Translator

 1. Type or paste your English text into the left box